Caledonian Canal: Planning

-On 27 July 1803, an Act of Parliament was passed to authorise the project, and carried the title: An Act for granting to his Majesty the Sum of £20,000, towards defraying the Expense of making an Inland Navigation from the western to the eastern Sea, by Inverness and Fort William; and for taking the necessary steps towards executing the same.
-The Act appointed Commissioners, to oversee the project, and some funding to enable the work to start.
-Less than a year later, on 29 June 1804, the Commissioners obtained a second Act of Parliament, which granted them £50,000 per year of government money, payable in two instalments, to fund the ongoing work.
+On 27 July 1803, an act of Parliament, the Caledonian Canal Act 1803 (43 Geo.
+3. c.
+102) was passed to authorise the project, and carried the title: An Act for granting to his Majesty the Sum of £20,000, towards defraying the Expense of making an Inland Navigation from the western to the eastern Sea, by Inverness and Fort William; and for taking the necessary steps towards executing the same.
+The act appointed commissioners, to oversee the project, and some funding to enable the work to start.
+Less than a year later, on 29 June 1804, the commissioners obtained a second act of Parliament, the Caledonian Canal Act 1804 (44 Geo.
+3. c.
+62) which granted them £50,000 per year of government money, payable in two instalments, to fund the ongoing work.

 Provision was made for private investors to buy shares in the scheme, for any amount over £50, and as well as building the main line of the canal, the engineers could alter Loch Garry, Loch Quoich and Loch Arkaig, to improve their function as reservoirs.
 Telford was asked to survey, design and build the waterway.
 He worked with William Jessop on the survey, and the two men oversaw the construction until Jessop died in 1814.
 The canal was expected to take seven years to complete, and to cost £474,000, to be funded by the Government, but both estimates were inadequate.
 Telford understood the need for competent men to be involved in such a grand project, and convinced most of those who had been involved with him on building the Ellesmere Canal and the Pontcysyllte Aqueduct to move north to Scotland.
-He ensured that Jessop became the consulting engineer, while Matthew Davidson, who was a stonemason from Dumfrieshire and had been Superintendent of Works on the Ellesmere project, became the resident engineer at the Clachnaharry end, near Inverness.
+He ensured that Jessop became the consulting engineer, while Matthew Davidson, who was a stonemason from Dumfriesshire and had been Superintendent of Works on the Ellesmere project, became the resident engineer at the Clachnaharry end, near Inverness.
 The Corpach end, near Fort William, was managed by John Telford, who is thought not to have been related to Thomas, but was known to him from Ellesmere.
 At the time, Telford's scheme for the development of the Highlands was the largest programme of works ever undertaken for a specific area in Britain.